iloveitaly/hyper-focus/README.md

 In other words, if you are obsessive about personal productivity you can define what you want a productive day to look like and then use Hyper Focus to enforce it.

+This is my first/only project in Swift, so feel to submit PRs to fix obvious things that should be better.
+[Here's what I learned while building this project.](http://mikebian.co/learning-swift-development-for-macos-by-building-a-website-blocker/)

 ## Installation

 ```shell